detsam/indepstate-cc/app/services/mt5Logs/README.md

 1. Reads the MetaTrader 5 trade history HTML file and extracts rows from the **Positions** table.
 2. Derives trade side, entry price and exit price from each row.
-3. Detects the minimal tick for the row's price strings and computes point distances such as `takeSetup` and `stopSetup`.
+3. Calculates price differences such as `takeSetup` and `stopSetup` from the row's price fields.
 4. Uses these values to determine the result (`take` or `stop`), `takePoints`/`stopPoints`, sums commission, rounds profit to two decimals and calculates `tradeRisk`.
 5. Splits the placing time into date and time (date normalized to `YYYY-MM-DD`), then determines `tradeSession` using the configured `sessions` map.
 6. Emits an object per closed trade to `dealTrackers.notifyPositionClosed` with fields such as `symbol`, `placingDate`, `tp`, `sp`, `status`, `profit`, `commission`, `takePoints`, `stopPoints`, `side`, `tradeRisk`, `tradeSession`, `_key` and the account `tactic`, passing along the configured `skipExisting` rules to avoid duplicate notes.